tink-crypto/tink/README.md

 [encryption](https://cloud.google.com/kms/docs/data-encryption-keys) (a.k.a.
 KMS
 Envelope) which is getting popular with Cloud users.
-In this mode, Cloud users generate a data encryption key (DEK) locally, encrypt data with DEK, send DEK to a KMS such as AWS KMS or Google Cloud KMS to be encrypted, and stores encrypted DEK with encrypted data; at a later point Cloud users can retrieve encrypted data and DEK, use the KMS to decrypt DEK, and use decrypted DEK to decrypt the data.
+In this mode, Cloud users generate a data encryption key (DEK) locally, encrypt data with DEK, send DEK to a Key Management System (KMS) such as AWS KMS or Google Cloud KMS to be encrypted, and stores encrypted DEK with encrypted data; at a later point Cloud users can retrieve encrypted data and DEK, use the KMS to decrypt DEK, and use decrypted DEK to decrypt the data.

-**Key Management** In addition to cryptographic operations Tink provides also support for key management featuers like key versioning, key rotation, storing and loading keys from key management systems, and more.
+**Key Management** In addition to cryptographic operations Tink provides also support for key management features like key versioning, key rotation, storing and loading keys from key management systems, and more.
 For example, if a cryptographic scheme is found broken, one can switch to a new implementation of the primitive by rotating the key without changing or recompiling code.

-Currently tink supports the following key management systems:
+Currently, Tink supports the following key management systems:

 - Google Cloud KMS
 - Amazon KMS